Medical Care for Birds and Exotic Animals

 Clinical exam/preventive medicine

 The clinical exam includes several components.
 The anamnesis, or medical history, provides information about the presenting problem and any previous medical conditions.
-Since inappropriate husbandry is often at the source of illness in birds and exotic animals, the animal's husbandry including its environmental, nutritional and social conditions is thoroughly reviewed.
+Since inappropriate husbandry is often at the source of illness in birds and exotic animals, the animal’s husbandry including its environmental, nutritional and social conditions is thoroughly reviewed.
 The distant examination allows the veterinarian to gather information (the posture, plumage, or stools for example) without having to manipulate the animal, while allowing it to acclimate to the hospital environment.
-Should an animal be presented in critical condition, the veterinarian may limit the clinical exam to the distant examination in order to reduce handling until the animal is stabilized.
+Should an animal be presented in critical condition, the veterinarian may limit the clinical exam to the distant examination to reduce handling until the animal is stabilized.
 Finally, the physical examination of the animal involves handling or restraint in order to evaluate certain structures using observation, palpation and auscultation.
-The weight of the animal is recorded and the body score is determined.
+The weight of the animal is recorded, and the body score is determined.

 Aviculture examination

-The medical approach is unique when the 'patient' consists of a population of individuals.
+The medical approach is unique when the ‘patient’ consists of a population of individuals.
 The aviculture examination comprises the basics of an individual clinical exam, and much more.
-In fact, an aviculture examination requires the clinical exam of at least one individual of a group from which it is possible to extrapolate pertinent details.
-Thereafter, emphasis is placed on the evaluation of the breeding facility's husbandry.
+In fact, an aviculture examination requires the clinical exam of at least one individual of a given group, from which it is possible to extrapolate relevant details.
+Thereafter, emphasis is placed on the evaluation of the breeding facility’s husbandry.
 In particular, the evaluation takes into account the specific needs of a species, the demands related to reproduction, the control of contagious diseases, and neonatal parameters.
 A report detailing the findings and recommendations is provided after the examination.
 Appropriate complementary tests are proposed as needed.

 Behaviour consultation